-Before we look at the prices or devices, it's worth taking a look at the network, because if there's no 4G coverage in your area, then you're no better off than you were with 3G.
+Vodafone, O2, Three and EE all offer 4G, but each have varied coverage across the UK so it's worth taking a look at the network because if there's no 4G coverage in your area, then you're no better off than you were with 3G.

 Best 4G network coverage

-Twenty cities on the list benefit from "double speed 4G", including Belfast, Birmingham, Liverpool, London, Manchester, Newcastle, Nottingham and Sheffield.
+There are also 20 cities on the list that benefit from "double speed 4G" including Belfast, Birmingham, Liverpool, London, Manchester, Newcastle, Nottingham and Sheffield.
 These twenty cities will experience a theoretical top speed of 150Mbps with EE's double speed 4G.

-The O2 4G service has launched in three cities initially - London, Leeds and Bradford - but has recently expanded to Birmingham, Coventry, Leicester, Nottingham and Sheffield, with plans to launch in a total of 13 cities by the end of 2013.
+The O2 4G service launched in three cities initially - London, Leeds and Bradford - but it is now available in 13 cities across the UK including Liverpool, Manchester, Edinburgh and Glasgow.

 One of the pitches from O2 is that it has secured plenty of 800MHz spectrum, meaning that it should perform better indoors than EE's 1800MHz offering.

 It is worth noting that Tesco Mobile and giffgaff both run on the O2 network so should both have the same 4G coverage as O2.